abudaan/JazzMIDIBridge/README.md

-The JazzMIDIBridge makes it easy to use the Jazz plugin written by Sema: http://jazz-soft.net/.
+The JazzMIDIBridge makes it easy to use the [Jazz plugin](http://jazz-soft.net/) written by Sema.

 The Jazz plugin is a browser plugin that adds MIDI functionality to your browser.